iTwin/itwinjs-core/docs/changehistory/NextVersion.md

   * polyline small feature filtering
   * compute WireMoment on curves
   * compute volume moments on meshes.
+  * in/on/out test for x,y point in loop, parity region, or union region.

 * When clipping a polyface with a plane, new method optionally outputs triangulation of the cut plane face.
   * (static) `clipPolyfaceClipPlaneWithClosureFace(polyface: Polyface, clipper: ClipPlane, insideClip?: boolean, buildClosureFace?: boolean): Polyface;`